bladenet/BladeKit-iOS/README.md

 })
 ```

-Reminder, the `performGenericRequest(...)` call does indeed return an NSOperation.
+Reminder, the `performRequest(...)` call does indeed return an NSOperation.
 You can feel free to keep track of that, or just disregard it.

 ## Discussion
 What advantage does this kit have over, say, Alamofire or even just the generic calls in NSURLConnection?